Gbemi Olateru Olagbegi

-Gbemi Olateru Olagbegi was a Nigerian broadcaster at The Beat 99.9 FM (she resigned in December 2021), entrepreneur and co-host of "Off-Air with Gbemi & Toolz" podcast.
-Gbemi is the grand-daughter of late Olowo of Owo Sir Olateru-Olagbegi II KBE.
+Gbemi Olateru Olagbegi is a Nigerian former broadcaster at The Beat 99.9 FM (she resigned in December 2021), entrepreneur and co-host of "Off-Air with Gbemi & Toolz" podcast.
+Gbemi is the granddaughter of late Olowo of Owo Sir Olateru-Olagbegi II KBE.
 In 2008, Gbemi won the on-air personality of the year at the Future Awards Africa.
 In 2015, Gbemi founded Gbemisoke shoes.
 A shoe line created for women with difficulties in shopping for the right shoe size.
 At the fifth edition of the Arise Fashion Week, Lagos in 2018, Gbemi walked the runway for FIA Factory.
 In 2019, Gbemi became one of the faces from Megalectrics Ltd for Rémy Martin.

 Early life

 Gbemi was born on July 18, 1984, to Banke and Yemi Olateru-Olagbegi in St. Nicholas Hospital, Lagos.
-She attended Pampers Private School, Surulere, The Nigerian Navy Secondary School, Ojo between 1993 to 1997 then continued her secondary school education at Queens College, Yaba where she graduated in 2000.
+She attended Pampers Private School, Surulere, The Nigerian Navy Secondary School, Ojo between 1993 and 1997 then continued her secondary school education at Queens College, Yaba where she graduated in 2000.
 She obtained a B.A. in communications at Oakland University, Rochester and MSc. in Media and Communications from Pan-Atlantic University, Lagos.